topi314/LavaSrc/README.md

       speed: 1.0 # the speed parameter is a float between 0.5 and 10.
 The default is 1.0.
 (0.5 is half speed, 2.0 is double speed, etc.)
       audioFormat: "mp3" # supported formats are: mp3, ogg_opus, ogg_vorbis, aac, wav, and flac.
 Default format is mp3
     youtube:
-      countryCode: "US" # the country code you want to use for searching lyrics via ISRC.
+      countryCode: "US" # the country code you want to use for searching & lyrics.
 See https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
+      language: "en" # the language code you want to use for searching & lyrics.
+See https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes
     vkmusic:
       userToken: "your user token" # This token is needed for authorization in the api.
 Guide: https://github.com/topi314/LavaSrc#vk-music
       playlistLoadLimit: 1 # The number of pages at 50 tracks each